WilberC1219/bridge-evaluation/README.md

         -Lowest transaction fee occured at time: 4/30/2023, 12:48:11 AM
 ```

-- In the overview the following information is printed out to the console:
+- In the overview above, the following information is printed out to the console:

   - The total number of transactions that occured between the given date range.
   - The transaction that had the highest transaction fee.